prompteus/audio-captioning/README.md

 The prefix informs the model about the style of caption that is used.
 During inference, a prefix is forced to the decoder, which makes the model generate output in a desired style.
-This is a trick used in NLP in multilingual models where the prefix tells the model which language it should generate.
+This is a trick inspired by multilingual generative language models where the prefix specifies the output language.

 ## Licence